-'''

-java.lang.ArithmeticException: / by zero Run-time error
+java.lang.ArithmeticException: / by zero

-'''

 2.6 SBT

 SBT is a build tool for Scala.
 Build tools help programmers work on large projects with many files and libraries by tracking dependencies between files and managing libraries.
 There are various build tools in the world, and SBT is the most popular one for Scala.